 Like Esther, let us all always strive to face fear and trust in God!

-The festival of Purim begins at sundown on March 20, 2019 and ends at sundown on March 21, 2019!
-Why not celebrate God’s faithfulness to His people and have a Purim party!!?
+The festival of Purim begins at sundown on February 25, 2021 and ends at sundown on February 26, 2021!
+Why not celebrate God’s faithfulness to His people and have a Purim party with your Jewish friends!!?
 If you do, I would love to see your photos!

 Here is a video showing a bit of what the festival of Purim is like in Israel!
 Keep in mind, this is Purim so there IS wine!!
 But this is fun video that shows some of the various celebrations!